Get Out of Debt: 8 Tips to Achieve Lasting Change 2021 (A Holistic Approach)

 Be kind to yourself in this whole process.
 Learn from your mistakes, change, and move on to the next venture.
 The old saying goes: This too shall pass.

-Actionable Tip: After you are done with the steps above, reward yourself with an act of praise and do something loving for yourself.
-You could buy yourself some flowers, draw up a luxurious bath, or cook yourself that meal you haven’t gotten to yet.
-Whatever floats your boat.
+Actionable Tip: After you complete the steps above, reward yourself with an act of praise and do something loving for yourself.
+You could buy yourself some flowers, take a luxurious bath, or cook that meal you haven’t yet eaten—whatever floats your boat.

 These tips can be done in nonsequential or sequential order.
-Although, I believe it is advantageous to use the tips in sequential steps.
+However, I believe using the tips in sequential steps is advantageous.

 We went over how to investigate and observe yourself like a detective.
-You know how to weed out those harmful limiting beliefs.
-And most importantly, you know how to love yourself during this process.
+You know how to weed out harmful limiting beliefs.
+Most importantly, you know how to love yourself during this process.

 You are well on your way toward healing your finances.
 You can go and kick your yo-yo debting behavior to the curb!

-These tips should get you started, but if you feel like you need more help, I recommend going with a trained professional like a financial coach or psychologist for individual healing.
+These tips should get you started.
+But if you want more help, I recommend seeking individual healing from a trained professional, such as a financial coach or psychologist.

 Let's Connect